Modeling of dendritic solidification and numerical analysis of the phase-field approach to model complex morphologies in alloys: Abstract

 \section{Abstract}

 Dendrites are one of the most widely observed patterns in nature and occur across a wide spectrum of physical phenomena.
 In solidification and growth patterns in metals and crystals, the multi-level branching structures of dendrites pose a modeling challenge, and a full resolution of these structures is computationally demanding.
 In the literature, theoretical models of dendritic formation and evolution, essentially as extensions of the classical moving boundary Stefan problem exist.
-Much of this understanding is from the analysis of dendrites occurring during the solidification of metallic alloys, as this is critical for understanding microstructure evolution during metal manufacturing processes (MAM) that involve solidification of a liquid melt.
+Much of this understanding is from the analysis of dendrites occurring during the solidification of metallic alloys.
 Motivated by the problem of modeling microstructure evolution from liquid melts of pure metals and alloys during MAM, we developed a comprehensive numerical framework for modeling a large variety of dendritic structures that are relevant to metal solidification.
 In this work, we present a numerical framework encompassing the modeling of Stefan problem formulations relevant to dendritic evolution using a phase-field approach and a finite element method implementation.
 Using this framework, we model numerous complex dendritic morphologies that are physically relevant to the solidification of pure melts and binary alloys.
-The distinguishing aspects of this work are - a unified treatment of both pure-metals and alloys; novel numerical error estimates of dendritic tip velocity; and the convergence of error for the primal fields of temperature and the order parameter with respect to numerical discretization.
-To the best of our knowledge, this is a first of its kind study of numerical convergence of the phase-field equations of dendritic growth in a finite element method setting.
+The distinguishing aspects of this work are - a unified treatment of both pure metals and alloys; novel numerical error estimates of dendritic tip velocity; and the convergence of error for the primal fields of temperature and the order parameter with respect to numerical discretization.
+To the best of our knowledge, this is a first-of-its-kind study of numerical convergence of the phase-field equations of dendritic growth in a finite element method setting.
 Further, we modeled various types of physically relevant dendritic solidification patterns in 2D and 3D computational domains.